Inguro-OU/war-of-memes/README.md

 These biases operate below conscious awareness and feel natural even as they strengthen harmful memes and resist correction.

-## 5. Recognize the Value of Active Listening and Critical Thinking
+## 5. How to Recognize Good Memes with Active Listening and Critical Thinking

 Do you think these two statements below are `true` or `false`?